pingcap/docs/v3.0/reference/tispark/datasource-api-userguide.md

       save()
     ```

-4. Use another TiDB.
++ Use another TiDB server:

-   TiDB configuration can be overwritten in data source options, so you can connect to a different TiDB.
+   TiDB configuration can be overwritten in data source options, so you can connect to a different TiDB server.

     ```scala
     // TiDB config priority: data source config > spark config